Malibu is a great place for an all-day or half-day date when you want to get away from it all without straying too far from the Los Angeles area.

 I had never ridden a horse before but I thoroughly enjoyed the experience!

-After your ride, have lunch at The Old Place, a local restaurant which looks like a western saloon, or the Malibu Cafe (see below).
+After your ride, have lunch at The Old Place, a local restaurant that looks like a Western saloon right out of the 1800s.
+It’s a perfect way to end a horseback ride!

 If want a classic old-school steak and seafood experience in an amazing location, check out Mastro’s Ocean Club Malibu.
 The food, service, and atmosphere will not disappoint!

-Located in Calamigos Range in the heart of the Santa Monica Mountains off of Kanan-Dume Road, the Malibu Cafe is a quirky and fun outdoor dining spot which offers outdoor games and new American cuisine.
+Located in Calamigos Ranch in the heart of the Santa Monica Mountains off of Kanan-Dume Road, the Malibu Cafe is a quirky and fun outdoor dining spot that offers outdoor games and new American cuisine.

 The outdoor dining here is definitely romantic at night, with a unique, fun, and less formal atmosphere.
 Great if you don’t like stuffy restaurants with white tablecloths.